• Home

 Hospitals’ Unnecessary Medical Treatments Exposed

-Tags: for-profit hospitals unnecessary medical tests, unnecessary medical procedures
+for-profit hospitals and unnecessary medical treatment

 The article, written by Reed Abelson and Julie Creswell, followed a complaint filed by a nurse, and a subsequent letter two years ago from an ethics officer of the HCA hospital chain concerning heart surgeries and other procedures being conducted unnecessarily on patients.
 HCA, the Hospital Corporation of America, is the largest for-profit hospital chain in the U.S. with 163 hospital facilities.